yanagiba/swift-lint/Documentation/RuleConfigurations.md

  */
 ```

-Poor written comments may harm code quality, too.
-That's why we support few syntaxes,
-so that you can choose the one with the best readability.

-The configurations defined inside single line comment apply to all the nodes defined on the same line as the comment.
-When the node spread among multiple lines, apply the single line comment based configurations to the first line of the node.

-The scope of the configurations defined in multi-line comments is controlled by the head of the comment `/*` and is applied to the nodes of which first line is on the same line of the `/*`.

-It sounds complicated, but it is actually quite easy with a few examples, say you have a function that you have a good reason to allow a higher cyclomatic complexity, then you can apply the configuration like this:
+For instances, when you have a function that you have a good reason to allow a higher cyclomatic complexity, then you can apply the configuration like this:

 ```
 func foo() { // swift-lint:rule_configure(CYCLOMATIC_COMPLEXITY=15)